-- Failure of two or more courses (after remediation process is complete as outlined in the SPEAC Guidelines) in any given academic year. - Failure of the same course twice (as outlined in the SPEAC Guidelines). - Failure of four or more courses during the P1 through P3 years, regardless of the eligibility to remediate. - Exceeding two (2) course remediations in an academic year or three (3) course remediations during the P1 through P3 years. - Failure to meet requirements for removal of probation within the time period specified. - Not expected to complete the program in the time frame described in the SPEAC Guidelines. - Situations which require that a student be placed on multiple probations due to repeated violations of Academic, Ethical or Professional Standards as outlined in the SPEAC Guidelines. - Failure to develop and maintain the standards of ethical integrity, professional judgment, or reliability in appropriate personal and professional relationships essential to the competent, honest, responsible practice of pharmacy.
+- Failure of two or more courses (after remediation process is complete as outlined in the SPEAC Guidelines) in any given academic year. - Failure of the same course twice (as outlined in the SPEAC Guidelines). - Failure of four or more courses during the P1 through P3 years, regardless of the eligibility to remediate. - Exceeding two (2) course remediations in an academic year or four (4) course remediations during the P1 through P3 years. - Exceeding course failure limit after successfully repeating an academic year (as outlined in the SPEAC Guidelines) - Failure to meet requirements for removal of probation within the time period specified. - Not expected to complete the program in the time frame described in the SPEAC Guidelines. - Situations which require that a student be placed on multiple probations due to repeated violations of Academic, Ethical or Professional Standards as outlined in the SPEAC Guidelines. - Failure to develop and maintain the standards of ethical integrity, professional judgment, or reliability in appropriate personal and professional relationships essential to the competent, honest, responsible practice of pharmacy.